The Department of Police and Campus Safety

-- No person shall fail to obey any sign or signal erected to carry out these regulations or any section of the California Vehicle Code.
+- All persons must observe all signs or signals erected to carry out these regulations and any section of the California Vehicle Code.

 - Vehicles parked within a stall shall not overlap the lines that designate that stall or extend into another stall.

-- All vehicles shall be parked heading into a parking stall, except for electric vehicles parked at a charging station.
+- All vehicles must be parked heading into a parking stall, except for electric vehicles parked at a charging station.

 - Painted curbs are an indication of restricted parking and the color denotes the type

-- YELLOW ZONE—indicates a fifteen (15) minute time limit for loading and unloading vehicles.
+- Yellow Zone - identifies an area with a 15-minute time limit for loading and unloading of vehicles.
 Vehicles parked in these areas must leave flashers on.

-- No person shall abandon, or leave standing, any vehicle or motorized cycle on the campus for 72 or more consecutive hours without permission of the the Department of Police and Campus Safety Department.
-Violations will result in vehicle removal and storage at owner's expense.
+- No person shall abandon or leave standing, any vehicle or motorized cycle on the campus for 72 or more consecutive hours without permission of the Police and Campus Safety Department.
+Violations will result in vehicle removal and storage at the owner’s expense.

-- No Person shall drive any unlicensed vehicle, nor shall any person stop, park, or leave standing any vehicle, whether attended or unattended, upon driveways, paths, or the grounds of Mt.
-San Antonio College without permission.
-Any unidentifiable vehicle on campus is subject to removal and storage at owner's expense.
-Exception is made for District-owned vehicles.
+- No person shall drive any unlicensed vehicle, nor shall any person stop, park, or leave standing any vehicle, whether attended or unattended, upon driveways, paths, or the grounds of Mt.
+SAC without permission.
+Any unidentifiable vehicle on campus is subject to removal and storage at the owner's expense.
+Exceptions are made for district-owned vehicles.

 Citation Appeals Process